atomone-hub/genesis/CONSTITUTION.md

 Upon genesis there will be no Steering DAO.
 A Steering DAO may be created, dismissed, or replaced by a Supermajority vote on AtomOne hub governance.

-For the purpose of cohesion, before the Steering DAO can be created (or replaced), its initial (or new) set of Council members must have all agreed to joining that Council by cryptographically signing a list of all the council members, along with the DAO’s identifier.
+For the purpose of cohesion, before the Steering DAO can be officially created (or replaced), its initial (or new) set of Council members must have all agreed to joining that Council by cryptographically signing a list of all the council members, along with the DAO’s identifier.